Identifying Birds

 Can I attract corvids to my feeder specifically?

 Yes.
 Whole peanuts in the shell are the single best offering for Blue Jays, American Crows, and magpies.
 Scatter them on a platform feeder or directly on the ground.
 Suet and black oil sunflower seeds also work well.
-Keep in mind that crows in particular are wary birds; they often feed from the ground nearby rather than on the feeder itself.
+Keep in mind that crows in particular are wary birds; they often feed from the ground nearby rather than on the feeder itself, and a family group may take a week or two of watching from a distance before the first bird commits to landing close to the house.

 Are Blue Jays and Steller's Jays the same species?

 No. They are separate species with distinct ranges and different plumage.
 Blue Jays have a blue crest and white face and live primarily east of the Rockies.
 Steller's Jays have a dark black or blackish-brown crest and hood and are birds of western forests.
-Their ranges meet in a narrow zone but do not broadly overlap.
+Their ranges meet in a narrow zone in the Rocky Mountain foothills but do not broadly overlap, and hybrids are rare enough that most sightings there still resolve cleanly to one species or the other.

 I see a big black bird every morning.
 How do I know if it's a crow or a raven?

 Watch the tail when it flies.
 A rounded fan tail means American Crow; a wedge or diamond tail means Common Raven.
 Also listen: crows caw, ravens produce a deep hollow croak.
+Social behavior helps too, a pair moving together and hopping with both feet is more likely a raven, while a loose group of five or more is almost certainly crows.
 If you're in a dense urban area in the eastern or central United States, it's almost certainly a crow.

 Do corvids hurt other backyard birds?

 Corvids occasionally raid nests, but research consistently shows they are not a major driver of songbird population declines.
-Most losses trace back to habitat loss, cats, and windows.
+Most losses trace back to habitat loss, outdoor cats, and window strikes.
 Corvids and songbirds have shared the same habitats for millions of years.

 Why do crows mob hawks and owls?

 It's a defensive behavior called mobbing.
-Crows recognize predators that threaten their eggs or young and harass them to drive them out of the area.
+Crows recognize predators that threaten their eggs or young and harass them in numbers to drive them out of the area, the same strategy smaller birds sometimes use against crows themselves.
 This behavior is learned and passed within crow families, and it's one of the clearest examples of corvid intelligence you can watch from a window.